drammock/chahar-devoicing/pubs/LSA-abstract.md

 # Analysis
 - vowel in first syllable of each target word categorized as “deleted”, “devoiced”, or “not reduced”
-- ??? how classified?  looked at spectrogram and...
+- how classified?  looked at spectrogram and listened, no audible/visible vowel duration = deleted; visible vowel duration but no formants = devoiced
-- ? vowel duration measured?

 ## factors examined
 - vowel identity / quality